 Request correction of the personally identifiable information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected;

 Request erasure of your personally identifiable information.
-This enables you to ask us to delete or remove personally identifiable information where there is no good reason for us continuing to process it.
+This enables you to ask us to delete or remove your personally identifiable information where there is no good reason for us to continue to process it.
 You also have the right to ask us to delete or remove all of your personally identifiable information in certain circumstances;

 Request the restriction of processing of your personally identifiable information.
-This enables you to ask us to suspend the processing of personally identifiable information, for example if you want us to establish its accuracy or the reason for processing it;
+This enables you to ask us to suspend the processing of your personally identifiable information, for example, if you want us to establish its accuracy or the reason for processing it;

 If you want to review, verify, correct or request erasure of your personally identifiable information, object to the processing of your personally identifiable information, or request that we transfer a copy of your personally identifiable information to another party, please contact email@example.com.